-- Before enrolling in courses, students must satisfactorily complete the following: - Any prerequisites, including current placement scores, as defined in the College Catalog. - Achieve the minimum ACT score of 19 in reading to enroll in any general education course. - Achieve the minimum ACT score of 19 in reading and English to enroll in any general education English course. - Achieve the minimum ACT score of 19 in reading and math to enroll in Quantitative Literacy. - Achieve the minimum ACT score of 19 in reading and 20 in math to enroll in College Algebra. - Have a cumulative high school grade point average of 2.50 or higher. - Students enrolled concurrently will have all mandatory fees waived by UACCM.
-Payment of tuition, course specific fees (if any), and books will be the responsibility of the student unless these costs are paid by the high school, a grant, a private foundation, or other external entity.
-All arrangements for receiving concurrent high school credit are the responsibility of the students and/or the high schools.
+- Satisfactorily complete any prerequisites, including placement scores, as defined in the College Catalog. - Achieve the minimum ACT score of 19 in reading to enroll in any general education course. - Achieve the minimum ACT score of 19 in reading and English to enroll in any general education English course. - Achieve the minimum ACT score of 19 in reading and math to enroll in Quantitative Literacy. - Achieve the minimum ACT score of 19 in reading and 20 in math to enroll in College Algebra.

-CAREER AND TECHNICAL EDUCATION (CTE)
+CAREER AND TECHNICAL EDUCATION (CTE)/NON-SECONDARY CAREER CENTER PROGRAMS